murayinnovations/marketing-engine/README.md

 # The Marketing & Sales Engine

-Flora Mutahi's 12-gate Marketing & Sales Engine — an AI brain that guides teams from Growth Gap to Measure & Improve.
+Flora Mutahi's 12-gate Marketing & Sales Engine — an AI brain that guides teams from Growth Gap to Measure & Improve

 ## Supabase Setup